-Programme of study for the degree of Doctor of Philosophy Nuclear Science and Engineering 2024/25
+Programme of study for the degree of Doctor of Philosophy Nuclear Science and Engineering Programme of study for the degree of Doctor of Philosophy Nuclear Science and Engineering 2026/27

 Introduction

-This programme is delivered as part of the EPSRC Centre for Doctoral Training (CDT) in SATURN (Skills and Training Underpinning a Renaissance in Nuclear), and is delivered in partnership with University of Manchester (lead partner), Lancaster University, University of Liverpool, University of Sheffield and University of Strathclyde.
+This programme is delivered as part of the EPSRC Centre for Doctoral Training in SATURN (Skills And Training Underpinning a Renaissance in Nuclear), and is delivered in partnership with University of Manchester (lead partner), Lancaster University, University of Liverpool, University of Sheffield and University of Strathclyde.

 Entry requirements

-International postgraduate researchers (PGRs) will normally be required to have achieved at least 6.0 on IELTS (with no component below 5.5) or an equivalent English language qualification.
+International candidates will normally be required to have achieved at least 6.0 on IELTS (with no component below 5.5) or an equivalent English language qualification.

-Equivalent academic and English language qualifications can be found on the applying for research degrees page.
+Equivalent academic and English language qualifications can be found on our entry requirements page.

 This programme is not available for study on a split-site or distance learning basis.